michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0071.md

 - n: the liquid parts of the body
 - n: a characteristic (habitual or relatively temporary) state of feeling
 ### Family
-humour: humoured, humouring, humourist, humourless, humours+;humoured: ill-humoured;humourist: humourists
+- humour: humoured, humouring, humourist, humourless, humours+
+- humoured: ill-humoured
+- humourist: humourists
 ### Examples
 - "Everyone adored him,'' she said.
 "A great sense of humour and a great humanitarian.
 - I told myself it was just her ironic humour.